paragoner1/crisis-companion/README.md

 ## 💙 **Motivation**

-My son was diagnosed with a rare heart condition that requires immediate intervention if he experiences symptoms.
-As a parent, I live with the constant fear that I might not know what to do in those critical moments.
+My son almost drowned in a pool when I was just a few feet away.
+In those terrifying moments, I realized how quickly life can change and how unprepared most people are for emergencies.
 This personal experience drove me to create **Solana SOS** - an app that transforms ordinary people into life-saving heroes through technology, gamification, and community.

 **Because when seconds matter, you need the phone you can't live without.**